xiangshiyin/machine-learning-for-actuarial-science/2025-spring/final/topics.md

 ### Dataset
 [[Yahoo Finance API](https://github.com/ranaroussi/yfinance)]

-## AutoML - A Survey of available AutoML techniques
+## Project 06: AutoML - A Survey of available AutoML techniques
 ### Idea
 We only discussed the AutoML technique from high level and demonstrated one AutoML tool `FLAML` in our class.
 It'll be beneficial to do some further research into other available AutoML techniques
 - Research and explore different AutoML techniques/tools with some first hand experiments